Schools, Conferences & Outreach

 I was born in the city of Limassol, Cyprus on September 1996.
 As the youngest of three sons, one could say that my upbringing was not expected to be extraordinary in any way.
 I soon discovered two passions that began shaping me into the person I am today; learning and creating.
 Pursuing these endeavours began as afternoon activities in Fine Art, and GCSE Maths and Physics.
 Artist Spyroulla Skordi, a mentor and close friend, took me under her wing as a student in sculpture.
 At her studio I found myself not only surrounded by lessons in art but also spiritually enriched through philosophy and literature underlining the human need to produce art.
 This spiritual and intellectual enrichment I treasure and I carry with me to this day.
 As the afternoon lessons progressed school seemed less and less interesting.
 A turning point in my education came with a decision to focus on the afternoon lessons, moving onto A-Levels at the age of 16 while dropping out of what had been my 2nd year of high school.
 A brave step out of line that took exaclty as much nerve as 16-year-old me had.

 University application season came and went and I was lucky enough to be accepted at the University of Edinburgh's Theoretical Physics Mphys programme.
-Four years in edinburgh brought me close to some of the most important people in my life but also introduced me to a great set of mendors.
+Four years in Edinburgh brought me close to some of the most important people in my life but also introduced me to a great set of mentors.
 Dr Paolo Beltrame and Prof. Alex Murphy, pillar memebers of the Dark Matter group, accelerated my development as a physicist and researcher.
 Now having been accepted to the PhD programme at UCL I have found a new home filled equally with cosmologists and particle physicists.
-My current supervisors include Dr Cham Ghag and Dr Andrew Pontzen as first supervisors and Prof. Jon Butterworth as a second supervisor.